o3de/o3de.org/content/docs/user-guide/components/reference/physx/force-region.md

 **Note**
 When you select a force type, remember the following:
 For **Simple Drag**, you can't define the direction of force. **Simple Drag** always works in the opposite direction of the entity's movement.
 In contrast, you can define a direction of force using **World Space**, which always acts in the direction that you specify, regardless of the direction of the moving entity.
 To determine how much force to apply, **Linear Damping** takes into account the colliding entity's velocity and mass but not its shape.
-In contrast, **Simple Drag** takes into account the colliding entity's velocity, cross\-section area, and the **Region Density** of the force region.
+In contrast, **Simple Drag** takes into account the colliding entity's velocity, cross-section area, and the **Region Density** of the force region.

 ## Creating a Force Region